acdra1n/project-gtool/README.md

 ## Examples

 ### PRE: **Creating a context**
 In order to execute web3 related functions, you must start with a context first.
-To do this, run `gtool --create-context [provider_url]`.
+To do this, run `gtool create-context [provider_url]`.
 This will create a new context file named `.gtoolctx.json` which will contain the provider url amongst other things.

 ### **Displaying all registered accounts**

-`gtool --get-accounts` returns a list of accounts registered to your wallet.
+`gtool get-accounts` returns a list of accounts registered to your wallet.

 *Tip: change the output style in the context file if you are looking for JSON or other types*

+### **Creating new accounts**

+To create a new account, use `gtool new-account myPassPhrase` to create a new account.